Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Candy containers or wrappers

 Small containers like mint tins or gum packages are perfect for storing pills or powders.
-Candy wrappers can also be used to disguise edible drugs, such as marijuana edibles, making them appear as harmless snacks.
+Candy wrappers can also be used to disguise edible drugs, such as Marijuana Addiction Indiana edibles, making them appear as harmless snacks.
 Look for packaging that seems to have been opened and resealed or tins containing something other than what’s on the label.

 Heating vent